Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Min-Max Regret Problems with Interval Uncertainty

+All SSP reductions (to SSP problems derived from LOP problems) that can be found in \Cref{sec:ssp-reductions} fulfill this definition and are thus tight.

-\begin{theorem} For all LOP problems $\Pi$ with the property that the SSP problem derived from them is contained in SSP-NPc, the interval min-max regret variant \textsc{Interval Min-Max Regret-$\Pi$} is $\Sigma^p_2$-complete. \end{theorem} \begin{proof} The containment in the class $\Sigma^p_2$ follows from \cref{lem:regret-containment-sigma-2}.
-Let an abstract, \NP-complete LOP problem $\Pi = (X, \F, \U, d, t)$ be given.
-The corresponding SSP problem is defined by $\Pi' = (X, \U, \sol)$ with
+\begin{theorem} For all LOP problems $\Pi$ with the property that the SSP problem derived from them is contained in SSP-NPc by a tight SSP reduction, the interval min-max regret variant \textsc{Interval Min-Max Regret-$\Pi$} is $\Sigma^p_2$-complete. \end{theorem} \begin{proof} The containment in the class $\Sigma^p_2$ follows from \cref{lem:regret-containment-sigma-2}.
+Let an abstract, \NP-complete LOP problem $\Pi = (\I, \F, \U, d, t)$ be given.
+The corresponding SSP problem is defined by $\Pi' = (\I, \U, \sol)$ with

-Assume we are given an instance $(x, q, (\underline h_e, \overline h_e)_{e \in \U(x)})$ of \textsc{Restricted Interval Min-max Regret-$\Pi'$} with the properties as described in \cref{def:restricted-min-max-regret-problem}.
-We define an instance $(x, t, (\underline c_e, \overline c_e)_{e \in \U(x)})$ of \textsc{Interval Min-Max Regret-$\Pi$} in the following way: \begin{itemize} \item The underlying instance $x$, as well as the corresponding universe $\U(x)$ remain the same. \item Let $n := |\U(x)|$.
-We define the numbers $\underline c_e, \overline c_e$ for all $e \in \U(x)$ by
+Assume we are given an instance $(I, q, (\underline h_e, \overline h_e)_{e \in \U(I)})$ of \textsc{Restricted Interval Min-max Regret-$\Pi'$} with the properties as described in \cref{def:restricted-min-max-regret-problem}.
+We define an instance $(I, t_R, (\underline c_e, \overline c_e)_{e \in \U(I)})$ of \textsc{Interval Min-Max Regret-$\Pi$} in the following way: \begin{itemize} \item The underlying instance $I$, as well as the corresponding universe $\U(I)$ remain the same. \item Let $n := |\U(I)|$.
+We define the numbers $\underline c_e, \overline c_e$ for all $e \in \U(I)$ by

-We define the resulting interval uncertainty set by $C_I$. \item The threshold $t$ is given by $t := q$. \end{itemize} This completes our description of the instance of \textsc{Interval Min-Max Regret-$\Pi$}.
-(Note that $t$ and $t^{(x)}$ are different thresholds).
+We define the resulting interval uncertainty set by $C$. \item The threshold $t_R$ is given by $t_R := q$. \end{itemize} This completes our description of the instance of \textsc{Interval Min-Max Regret-$\Pi$}.
+(Note that $t_R$ and $t^{(I)}$ are different thresholds).
 The transformation is computable in polynomial time, because the underlying instance is unchanged and only numbers encoded in polynomial size ($\Pi$ is in NP) are added to $\underline h_e$ and $\overline h_e$ resulting in $\underline c_e$ and $\overline c_e$.

 Again, we prove that for the two instances of \textsc{Restricted Interval Min-max Regret-$\Pi$} and \textsc{Interval Min-Max Regret-$\Pi$} as defined above, it holds that their min-max regrets are equal.
 For this, consider the following chain of equalities: